zkellsworth/kickstarter-analysis/README.md

 ## Summary

 Using the information provided from kickstarter itself we have been able to show that there is a large demographic of potential donors for the play.
-However, the stated goal of $10,000 does put us in a fundraising category that less than half meet their goals.
 As stated there is a sharp uptick in successful campaigns in the spring, but the data to conclude why is unavailable.
 Likewise we can see the majority of failed campaigns happen in December and again there is insufficient data to conclude why.
 A usefull piece of data would be the donor count or donor amount per month.
 Doing this would allow us to graph this more fine data per month.